 Cyber-Security and Small Businesses Websites

-So you think your small business is not a target for hackers, do you!
+So you think your small business is not a target for hackers?
 I urge you to reconsider.
 Yes, large corporations, and their security breaches, get more media attention when it comes to cybersecurity issues.
 But that does not exclude small business websites from this threat!

 In 2020, cybercrime increased by 600% due to the Coronavirus crisis.PurpleSec